SyxAxis/FigletRestServer/README.md

 Yet another example of me wasting my time while learning Go.

+Once compiled the font files are embedded, so you have a standalone binary with all you need.

 Fire it up

 Either get the list of fonts: